wojciech-kulik/xcodebuild.nvim/README.md

 ## 🚧 Disclaimer

 This plugin is in the early stage of development.
 It was tested on a limited number of projects and configurations.
 Therefore, it still could be buggy.
-If you find any issue don't hesitate to fix it and create a pull request or just report it.
+If you find any issue don't hesitate to fix it or just report it.

 I've been looking for a solution to move my development to any other IDE than Xcode for a long time.
-It seems that this plugin + [nvim-dap](https://github.com/mfussenegger/nvim-dap) + [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) + [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) + [xcode-build-server](https://github.com/SolaWing/xcode-build-server), all together, provide everything that is needed to move to Neovim with iOS, iPadOS, and macOS apps development.
+It seems that this plugin + [nvim-dap](https://github.com/mfussenegger/nvim-dap) + [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) + [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) + [xcode-build-server](https://github.com/SolaWing/xcode-build-server), provide everything that is needed to move to Neovim with iOS, iPadOS, and macOS apps development.

 Of course, you will still need Xcode for some project setup & management.
 Also, you may need to migrate to [tuist](https://github.com/tuist/tuist) or [xcodegen](https://github.com/yonaskolb/XcodeGen) to be able to add new files easily.

-It is also my first Neovim plugin.
-Hopefully, a good one 😁.

 ## ✨ Features